eliana-pino/tidy/README.md

   implementation as a dylib helps reduce code redundancy within the bundle, the main reason for building as a dylib is to allow the dynamic linker to use updated versions in /usr/local/lib.
 This allows advanced users to upgrade _Balthisar Tidy_’s tidying engine in between _Balthisar Tidy_ releases.

+### How to Build

+If you try to build any of the targets immediately upon opening the project the first time, the build _will_ fail.
+All versions of _Balthisar Tidy_ include System Services and Action Extensions, and this means that Apple _requires_ a code signing identity and provisioning profile.

+#### If you’re an Apple Developer
+If you’re already an Apple Developer simply ensure that your developer Apple ID is added to **Preferences** > **Accounts** in Xcode.
+Then for each build target, in the **General** tab, **Identity** section, select your own team.

+The first time you build Xcode will probably complain about provisioning profiles.
+Go ahead and use the **Fix** button to let Xcode make its changes.

+At this point XCode will build any of the targets and you are all set.

+#### If you’re _not_ an Apple Developer
+If you’re not an Apple Developer then don’t worry.
+Starting with Xcode 7 Apple supports free provisioning profiles associated with your Apple ID.
+This means that you do have to use Xcode 7 or newer, and have an Apple ID though.

+The first step is to add your Apple ID to **Preferences** > **Accounts** in Xcode, which should be straightforward enough.
+After completing this use the **View Details…** button on the same screen.
+This will cause a sheet to open.
+In the upper pane (“Signing Identities”) use the **Create** button for “Mac Development” and then use the **Done** button.
+You can close **Preferences** now.

+Next, for each build target, go to the **Build Settings** panel and look for the **Code Signing** section.
+Change the **Code Signing Identity** to “Mac Developer” for each target.
+Then for each target, verify that in the **General** tab, **Identity** section, your own team is selected.

+The first time you build Xcode will probably complain about provisioning profiles.
+Go ahead and use the **Fix** button to let Xcode make its changes.

+At this point XCode will build any of the targets and you are all set.

 Experimental Support for `/usr/local/lib/` versions of tidylib